Dvent1123/discordBot/README.md

 #### Majority

 Majority voting has two different ways to end the voting poll, time limit as well as percentage, and limited to these reactions ['👍', '👎'].
-The time limit (in seconds)
-sets how long the poll will stay open for and the percentage is the percentage majority needed to pass and is calculated by totalRoleMembers * (percentage [user-input] / 100).
-Once the percentage or time limit is reached then the
+The time limit (in seconds) sets how long the poll will stay open for and the percentage is the percentage majority needed to pass and is calculated by totalRoleMembers * (percentage [user-input] / 100).
+Once the percentage or time limit is reached then the poll is ended.

 ```http
   -majority #<Guild ID/Name> @<Specified Role> <Time Limit (secs)> <Percentage> <Question>